 Some basic prep work, then, may help you get a better price when selling to a direct buyer who wants to realize a good return on investment.

 Direct Buyer’s Point of View

 Very often direct buyers are real estate investors, and their sole purpose in buying a property is to make a profit.
 So look at your house from their point of view.
 Does it look a good investment?
-The answer to the question “Do you need to prepare your house to sell to a direct buyer in San Antonio?” largely hinges on that good-investment appeal.
+The answer to the question “Do you need to prepare your house to sell to a direct buyer in South Texas area?” largely hinges on that good-investment appeal.